FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 ## 意想畢島 (Yi Xiang Bi Island)
 [^2504]

-(below written by a clanker)

 Yi Xiang Bi Island (意想畢島) is a fictional island.
-It serves as a prominent regional transit point, resort destination, and event hub.

 ### Geography

-Yi Xiang Bi Island is probably situated in the Pacific Ocean.
-It is geographically positioned near other remote Pacific territories, most notably Gu Li Wu Island, with which it shares regular air travel routes.
+Yi Xiang Bi Island is situated in the Pacific Ocean, positioned near other remote Pacific territories, most notably Gu Li Wu Island, with which it shares regular air travel routes.

-The island's coastal geography features dynamic maritime conditions, capable of producing large ocean swells and waves.

 ### Infrastructure

-Despite its remote oceanic location, the island boasts a highly developed tourism, hospitality, and event infrastructure.

-The island is serviced by a commercial airport that handles international flights and regional Pacific routes.
+The island has an airport handling international flights and regional Pacific routes.

 The aviation sector experiences high passenger traffic, occasionally resulting in flight overbooking.

-Yi Xiang Bi Island is a recognized luxury getaway.
-It features high-end resort accommodations offering premium wellness services, including private massage, shoulder therapy, and back-stepping treatments.

-The island's luxury resorts and hotels feature large convention facilities, including dedicated press halls capable of hosting international media contingents, weddings, and entertainment press conferences.
+The island also has high-end resort accommodations offering wellness services including private massage, shoulder therapy, and back-stepping treatments.
+The island's luxury resorts and hotels feature large convention facilities, including press halls capable of hosting international media contingents, weddings, and entertainment press conferences.

-### Culture

-The island is a popular destination for international high society, entertainment figures, and destination weddings.

-### Incidents

-A major regional aviation accident had occurred on a flight bound from Yi Xiang Bi Island to Gu Li Wu Island.

 ## 垃圾群島 (Le Se Islands)
 [^2566]